DrewPeries2/esp32-modbus-slave/README.md

 # _MB-Slave Demo_

 ## info
-This was developed using the ESP-IDF extension on vs-code, other IDEs have not been tested.
+This was developed using the ESP-IDF v5.3 (required) extension on vs-code, other IDEs have not been tested.
 Original documentation of the APK/APIs is here: https://docs.espressif.com/projects/esp-idf/en/stable/esp32/api-reference/system/console.html - CLI https://docs.espressif.com/projects/esp-modbus/en/latest/esp32/slave_api_overview.html - MB